Ak23b/photo-to-pencil-sketch-using-opencv/README.md

 2. Run the Python script: pencil_sketch.py
 3. A GUI window will open.
 Click on the "Browse" button to select an image file.
 4. The selected image will be displayed along with its pencil sketch version.

+# Example command to run the script
+'python pencil_sketch.py'
+5. Save the pencil sketch image if desired.